wallarm/product-documentation/docs/latest/demo-videos/waf-events-inspection.md

 # Inspecting events detected by the Wallarm filtering node

+Watch our demo videos to overview how to manage events detected by Wallarm.

 ## Viewing statistics on detected events on the dashboards

 <div class="video-wrapper">